neurogym/neurogym/docs/envs.md

 Missing paper link

 Default Period timing (ms)

 fixation : constant 500

 stimulus : truncated_exponential [1000, 500, 1500]

-Other parameters:

-delay : If not None indicates the delay, from the moment of the start of the stimulus period when the actual stimulus is presented.
-Otherwise, the delay is drawn from a uniform distribution. (def: None)

-stim_dur : Stimulus duration. (def: 100, ms)

-noise : Standard deviation of background noise. (def: 1)

 Tags: [perceptual](#perceptual), [reaction time](#reaction-time), [go-no-go](#go-no-go), [supervised](#supervised)